alexander-kastil/angular-basics/labs/L2-fundamentals/readme.md

   </table>
   ```

 - Add the following code to `food-list.component.ts` to implement the `selectFood` and `deleteFood` methods.
-It also emits the `foodSelected` and `foodDeleted` events.
+It also emits the `foodSelected` and `foodDeleted` using @Output.
+Using @Input and @Output are older patterns that have been replaced by [Signal input](https://angular.dev/guide/components/inputs#reading-inputs) and [output](https://angular.dev/guide/components/outputs).
+We will use the older pattern in this lab to enable you to participate in older Angular projects.
+In a later lab we will use the newer pattern.

   ```typescript
   @Component({